MontreTT/Data-analysis/data-analysis project 1/developer_anual_pay/README.md

 ### As "Employement" (full-time , part-time , contract) highly affects  payment we need to make sure that data are equally distributed

+### As it seems though  On-Site workers still remain at the bottom of the chart .

 <div style="display: flex;">
   <img src="an_rev_us_prog_chart.png" style="width: 49% height: auto;;" />
 </div>

+## Continuing the analysis we identify an unsual insight
+### As it seems the older someone is , the more coding experience he has , which is natural .